golang/geo/README.md

 idioms where it makes sense.
 We detail the progress of this port below relative to that C++ library.

+*Note*: The C++ code on `code.google.com` is an out-of-date snapshot of the Google-internal version, and isn't the basis of this Go library.
+When the C++ library is re-released, we will update this document.

 ## [ℝ¹](https://godoc.org/github.com/golang/geo/r1) - One-dimensional Cartesian coordinates

 Full parity with C++.